The Masonic Grand Lodge of the Order of Illuminati for Germany

 In June 1911 the lodge formed from the combination of the four Leipzig lodges initiated some 60 Scottish Rite brethren, with which the establishment of Saxon lodges became possible in Leipzig, Altenburg, Apolda and Tönning; curiously enough, during their probationary period some of the Apolda Scottish Rite brethren withdrew their petition; they believed that a lodge based on an eclectic system would be more quickly accepted in Apolda.

-Altenburg, ‘Osterland’ Lodge, founded March 3rd 1904; after the liquidation of the union (March 31st 1911) transferred to Provincial Grand Lodge of Saxony as the ‘Baldur zu dem 3 Sternen’ [Baldur of the Three Stars] Lodge on 10th December 1911.
+Altenburg, ‘Osterland’ Lodge, founded March 3rd 1904; after the liquidation of the union (March 31st 1911) transferred to Grand Provincial Lodge of Saxony as the ‘Baldur zu dem 3 Sternen’ [Baldur of the Three Stars] Lodge on 10th December 1911.

-Altona: ‘Zur Treue und Einigkeit’ [Loyalty and Unity] Lodge, constituted 29th August 1898, joined union 20th May 1904; allied to Union of Independent Craft Lodges; after 9th January 1910 ‘Armin zur Treue und Einigkeit’ [Armin of Loyalty and Unity] Lodge in Altona.
+Altona: ‘Zur Treue und Einigkeit’ [Loyalty and Unity] Lodge, constituted 29th August 1898, joined the union 20th May 1904; allied to the Union of Independent Craft Lodges; after 9th January 1910 ‘Armin zur Treue und Einigkeit’ [Armin of Loyalty and Unity] Lodge in Altona.

-Apolda: ‘Zum Apfelstamm’ [Apple Tree], constituted 13th February 1899; after liquidation of union (March 31st 1911) 5 members joined ‘Goethe’ Lodge in Pössneck (Saxony), the remainder went to the ‘Zur Treue und Einigkeit’ Lodge in Cassel (Frankfurt) in the immediate expectation of being able to form an independent Lodge.
+Apolda: ‘Zum Apfelstamm’ [Apple Tree], constituted 13th February 1899; after liquidation of union (March 31st 1911) 5 members joined ‘Goethe’ Lodge in Pössneck (Saxony), the remainder went to the ‘Zur Treue und Einigkeit’ Lodge in Kassel (Frankfurt) in the immediate expectation of being able to form an independent Lodge.

-Arnsadt: ‘Zum Doppeladler’ [Double Eagle], constituted 23rd April 1896, after liquidation of the union about 10 members moved to ‘Zur festen Burg’ [Sure Foundation] Lodge, Triptis (Saxony).
+Arnstadt: ‘Zum Doppeladler’ [Double Eagle], constituted 23rd April 1896, after liquidation of the union about 10 members moved to ‘Zur festen Burg’ [Sure Foundation] Lodge, Triptis (Saxony).

-Brautzen: ‘Ortenburg’ constituted 28th April 1905, joined 2 September 1910; approx. 10 original members belonged to ‘Carl Wiebe zum ewige Licht’ [Carl Wiebe of the Eternal Light] in Görlitz (Hamburg) and another 5 or so to the ‘Zur goldenen Mauer’ [Golden Wall] Lodge (Saxony).
+Bautzen: ‘Ortenburg’ constituted 28th April 1905, joined 2 September 1910; approx. 10 original members belonged to ‘Carl Wiebe zum ewige Licht’ [Carl Wiebe of the Eternal Light] in Görlitz (Hamburg) and another 5 or so to the ‘Zur goldenen Mauer’ [Golden Wall] Lodge (Saxony).

 Berlin: ‘Zur Kaiserkrone’ [Emperor’s Crown], constituted 27th March 1904; amalgamated 27th March 1906 with the ‘Victoria of Prussia’ United Lodge.